STORM SEASON PREPARATION

 Protect Your Property.
 If you need to make immediate repairs (ie. tarp on roof or boards on windows), take pictures before starting, and keep all receipts for your insurance company.

 Prepare a List.
-Before you start the cleanup, prepare an inventory of all damaged or destroyed personal property (your home inventory list will be help you greatly at this point).
+Before you start the cleanup, prepare an inventory of all damaged or destroyed personal property (your home inventory list will help you greatly at this point).

 ♦ If you lost power, check your refrigerator for food that may have been spoiled.
 Read your insurance policy to see if you have coverage for spoiled food.
 If you do, document your losses so you can get reimbursed.